Sir William Parsons, 1st Baronet of Bellamont: Knight and Baronet

 Parsons personally presented surveys of escheated estates to King James I. On 7 June 1620 Parsons was knighted by Oliver St John,.

 He was created 1st Baronet Parsons on 10 November.
-Parsons built or perhps rebuilt Bellamount Castle in 1622.
+Parsons built or perhaps rebuilt Bellamount Castle in 1622.
 The ruin of a tower remains and stands in Ballymount Park, SW-Dublin, alongside the M50 Motorway.
 This baronetcy must not be confused with the later baronetcy Parsons of Birr Castle created in 1677.

 In 1623 Parsons was sworn a member of the Privy Council of Ireland.
 On 12 January 1632 Thomas Wentworth, 1st Viscount Wentworth (later Earl of Strafford) was appointed Lord Deputy of Ireland.
 During the years 1633–40, when Strafford was all-powerful in Ireland, Parsons prudently offered him no open opposition, but he came increasingly to dislike and distrust "that strange man ... a mischief to so many".

 Parsons was notorious as a "land-hunter", who acquired lands previously held by Irish clans by dubious legal means.
 He has been particularly censured by historians for the seizure of the former O'Byrne lands in County Wicklow, although it has also been argued that his behaviour was no worse than that of his partner in the transaction, Lord Lieutenant Wentworth, who proceeded to swindle Parsons out of his share.

 MP 1634–1635 and 1639–1649

-According to Bagwell (1909) and Clavin (2009), Parson was one of the two MPs for Armagh County during the Parliament of 1634–1635, the first of Charles I, but the list of Irish MPs compiled in 1878 states that Sir Faithful Fortescue, knight, and Sir George Radcliffe, knight, sat for Armagh County in that parliament.
+According to Bagwell (1909) and Clavin (2009), Parson was one of the two MPs for County Armagh during the Parliament of 1634–1635, the first of Charles I, but the list of Irish MPs compiled in 1878 states that Sir Faithful Fortescue, knight, and Sir George Radcliffe, knight, sat for County Armagh in that parliament.

-Parsons sat in the Irish House of Commons of the Parliament of 1639–1649, the second parliament of Charles I, as one of the two members for Wicklow County, at which occasion his residence is given as "Bellamont, Dublin".
-His son Richard sat for Wicklow Borough.
+Parsons sat in the Irish House of Commons of the Parliament of 1639–1649, the second parliament of Charles I, as one of the two members for County Wicklow, at which occasion his residence is given as "Bellamont, Dublin".
+His son Richard sat for Wicklow.

-2nd marriage

-His first wife died in April 1640.
-He probably remarried soon after this.
-His second wife was Catherine Jones, a daughter of Arthur Jones, 2nd Viscount Ranelagh.